Developing React Applications with Node.js

 Summary

-Now we learn about NPM which is a package manager.
-NPM stands for node package manager.
-It's used to install, uninstall and update packages.
+NPM stands for Node Package Manager.
+It's used to install, uninstall, and update packages.

-To install a package we use 'npm install' command e.g. 'npm install react-dom' will install react-dom package.
-We can install several packages in one command.
-For example 'npm install react react-dom' will install react an react-dom packages.
+To install a package we use 'npm install' command e.g. 'npm install react-dom' will install the react-dom package.

-1. Dependency Resolution: npm automatically resolves and installs dependencies for packages you install.
-It manages dependencies listed in 'package.json' and ensures that all required packages and their dependencies are installed correctly.
+- Dependency Resolution: npm automatically resolves and installs dependencies for packages you install.

-2. Scripting: npm allows you to define and run scripts using the 'scripts' field in 'package.json'.
-This feature is commonly used for tasks such as running tests ('npm test'), starting development servers ('npm start'), or performing build processes ('npm run build').
+- Scripting: npm allows you to define and run scripts using the 'scripts' field in 'package.json'.

-8. Managing npm Registry: npm allows you to configure and switch between different npm registries (like npm public registry, npm enterprise registry, or custom registries).
-This flexibility is useful for organizations with specific requirements.
+- Managing npm Registry: npm allows you to configure and switch between different npm registries.

 Conclusion